-A benefit transfer is when one carrier transfers a subscriber's Lifeline Program benefit to another carrier.
-The benefit transfer is at the request of the subscriber.
-The recipient carrier of the new subscriber will initiate the transaction in NLAD on the subscriber's behalf.
+A benefit transfer is when one service provider transfers a subscriber’s Lifeline Program benefit from another service provider.
+The benefit transfer must be at the request of the subscriber.
+The subscriber’s new service provider initiates the transaction in NLAD on the subscriber’s behalf.

 The subscriber’s affirmative consent must include the following:

-After gaining the consent of the subscriber, ETC B will log into NLAD and complete the "Transfer NLAD Benefit" screen.
-ETC B must complete all required fields for the subscriber to be transferred.
-Once all the information is completed, ETC B will select the "Transfer Benefit" button.
+After gaining the consent of the subscriber, log into NLAD and select “Transfer NLAD Benefit” from the menu.
+Enter all required information and select the “Transfer Benefit” button.

 If the benefit transfer is a success, NLAD will:

-If the benefit transfer fails, ETC B will be provided with the appropriate error codes and messages defining the reason for failure and the process will end.
-In the case of a benefit transfer failure, the subscriber will stay active in NLAD under ETC A.
+If the benefit transfer fails, the NLAD user will see error codes and messages defining the reason for failure, and the process will end.
+In the case of a benefit transfer failure, the subscriber will stay active in NLAD under its previous service provider.